diskoverdata/diskover-docs/source_files/plugins_autoclean.md

 #!/bin/bash
 #
 # Move directory and modify it's source path
+# Before moving, check if the directory, and all sub-dirs, have any
+# .doc files and if so, don't move it
+#
+# Example:
+# /mnt/nas1/some/dir to /mnt/nas2/archive/some/dir
+#
-# We don't need to check if source directory exists since autoclean
+# Note: We don't need to check if source directory exists since autoclean
 # takes care of that before calling this script
 #

 # get source path from arg 1
 SRC_PATH=$1

+# check for .doc files in source directory and all sub-directories
+FILE_COUNT=`find "$SRC_PATH" -type f -name "*.doc" 2> /dev/null | wc -l`
+if [ $FILE_COUNT -gt 0 ]; then
+  echo WARNING $SRC_PATH contains $FILE_COUNT .doc files, not moving! exit 0 fi

 # change directory to the source path
 cd "$SRC_PATH"